sintharic/cmutils/README.md

 cmutils.py
 ----------
-Miscellaneous functions for input, output, manipulation and plotting.
+Miscellaneous functions for input, output, manipulation and plotting of config files.
 Very powerful in combinations with numpy's and scipy's standard manipulation and statistics tools.

 cmanim.py